 - Spirituality.
 The visionary experiences that Daisy and Sarah have are beautifully written.
 I feel as if I’ve taken the shaman’s journey with them.
-This spirit world is integrated seamlessly into an earthy reality and humor that says Doss understood this aspect of Indian culture.
+This spirit world is integrated seamlessly with an earthy reality and humor that says Doss understood this aspect of Indian culture.
 The sacred and the funny are not opposite or incompatible.
-He mixed Catholic mysticism into the books as well, with beauty and sensitivity, another Southwest truth.
+He mixed Catholic mysticism into the books as well, with beauty and sensitivity, another Southwestern truth.
 Many people adhere to both Native religions and Catholicism at the same time.
 My favorite character for expressing that is Nahum Yacitii, the old shepherd who apparently ascended to heaven in a windstorm.

 - Beautiful language.
 I read a Doss book and I am in the place.
 When he takes us for walk in the canyon with Daisy, I hear every step, smell the place, and feel the air.
-Even the description of the nervous jerky second hand of a ticking clock could be marvel of observation.
+Even the description of the nervous, jerky second hand of a ticking clock could be marvel of observation.
 (I leave you to find this treasure, also in The Night Visitor.)